pronebird/wordtube/readme.txt

 1. Upload the files to wp-content/plugins/wordtube

-2. Go to the web page http://www.longtailvideo.com and download the JW FLV Media Player 4.4 or higher and unpack the conent
+2. Go to the web page http://www.longtailvideo.com and download the JW FLV Media Player 4.6 or higher and unpack the content

 3. Upload the file player.swf and yt.swf to the wordtube folder